AIgen-Solutions-s-r-l/fastapi-auth-service/memory-bank/progress.md

 We have simplified the auth router by removing redundant endpoints, specifically consolidating the user email retrieval functionality to a single endpoint.

 We have successfully implemented email-based login while maintaining backward compatibility with the username-based system.
 This allows for a smooth transition period where both authentication methods are supported, with all new tokens using email as the primary identifier.
 The implementation includes proper handling of token refresh, email change scenarios, and comprehensive test coverage.

+We have implemented a robust Stripe integration for the credit system that allows processing both subscription-based and one-time purchases.
+The integration includes comprehensive error handling, transaction analysis, and support for finding transactions by either transaction ID or customer email.

 ## Next Steps